 - Contact the Office of the General Counsel by telephone (508-435-1000, extension 77267), facsimile (508-497-8079), or email (General_Counsel@emc.com).

-- Contact the Audit Committee of the Board of Directors by email (AuditCommitteeChairfirstname.lastname@example.org) or by mail (Alertline, PMB 3767, 13950 Ballantyne Corporate Place, Charlotte, NC 28277).
+- Contact the Audit Committee of the EMC Board of Directors by email (AuditCommitteeChairman@emc.com) or mail (Alertline, PMB 3767, 13950 Ballantyne Corporate Place, Charlotte, NC 28277).

 - If you are located within the United States, contact the EMC hotline, which is monitored by an independent third-party provider, by telephone (877-764-0557), or via a secure web report to https://emccorporation.alertline.com.
 A list of country-specific dialing and web-reporting information can be found on EMC’s intranet and in the Guidelines.